daniel89mk/School_District_Analysis/README.md

 Thomas High School is in Charter school type and like the previous comparisons, we cannot see the nominal changes in scores.
 ![scores_by_school_type_original](./Resources/scores_by_school_type_original.png)
 ![scores_by_school_type](./Resources/scores_by_school_type.png)

+# Summary:
+## Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+1. The overall passing percentage was dramaticallly changed from 65% to 90%.
+2. Thomas High School's performance was dramatically changed from the top 3 bottom to the top 2!
+3. Data that we have now will show NaN for the 9th graders' scores at Thomas High School.
+4. Replacing the 9th-grade scores had very little impact on the scores by grade data,  the scores by school spending data, the scores by school size data, and scores by school type data.
+5. In addition to the dramatic change in the overall passing percentages, we can see some changes in the average scores.